 Board of Directors

 Anne Howard, Ph.D., is President of the Federation Board, and is a Professor of Special Education at Fitchburg State University with a special interest in inclusive education for students with severe disabilities and positive behavior supports.
 She has been a long-time advocate of high quality education for all children including children with disabilities.
-Anne has a daughter with a profound hearing loss.
+Anne has two wonderful children including a daughter who is deaf.

-Michael Weiner is Treasurer of the Federation, and is a partner at the Commonwealth Financial Group in Boston, a financial advisor that specializes in providing comprehensive financial plans for families of children and adults with special needs.
-Additionally, Michael tutors children with special needs who are preparing for their Bar Mitzvah at the Gateways program in Newton.
+Michael Weiner is Treasurer of the Federation and is a partner at the Commonwealth Financial Group in Boston, a financial advisor that specializes in providing comprehensive financial plans for families of children and adults with special needs.
 He is the parent of a son with a significant intellectual impairment.

 James Breen is a wheelchair user living with cerebral palsy, but he refuses to allow that to limit or define him.
 A proud Graduate of Stonehill College (2014) with a degree in Health Care and Communications, he is also the author of “Keep it Rollin”, an inspirational book about turning challenges into opportunities, and a public speaker.
 In his speaking presentations, he highlights the universal nature of life’s challenges and advocates a position of positivity to overcome them.

 Daniel T.S.
 Heffernan, Esquire, is a partner with Kotin, Crabtree & Strong in Boston specializing in special education, civil rights and personal injury law.
 He served as board president for twelve years and coaches Special Olympics sports teams.
 He has a son with Down syndrome.